 UEs using the full set of media functions, have the option to try to update the session by sending SIP (re-)INVITE requests that include SDP offers containing multiple "m=" lines, to indicate the desire to expand the session into a more advanced multimedia session.
-The UE following this profile must accept such offer and allow the use of whatever media streams it supports.
-The UE must, in the SDP answer, set the port number to zero for the media streams it does not support.
+The UE following this profile must accept such an offer and allow the use of whatever media streams the UE supports.
+The UE must, in the SDP answer, set the port number to 0 (zero) for the media streams it does not support.

-Note 2: This means that a voice-only UE will accept a request to update the session to video using a SIP 200 OK response.
+Note 2: This means that a voice-only capable UE will accept a request to update the session to video using a SIP 200 (OK) response.
 But since the SDP answer will disable the video stream, the call will continue as a voice-only call.